steveseguin/vdo.ninja/README.md

 Ideas, feedback, bugs, etc -- all welcomed.
 I'm dumping many of my ideas as issues into Github.
 Feedback is typically most welcomed via Email or Discord.

 ## Licence
-OBS.Ninja is available as open-source; please see the LICENCE.md file for details.
+OBS.Ninja is available as 'mostly' open-source; please see the LICENCE.md file for details.